zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem.md

 ### justified `boolean`

-Positions categories and series points on major ticks.
-This removes the empty space before and after the series.This option is ignored if either bar, column, ohlc or candlestick series are plotted on the axis.
+If set to true the chart will position categories and series points on major ticks.
+This removes the empty space before and after the series.The default value is false except for "area" and "verticalArea".

 #### Example
     <kendo:chart-categoryAxisItem justified="justified">